 I am very interested in obtaining these transistors by TeKaDe.
 If you know about TeKaDe's earliest semiconductors, or have have some for sale or trade, please

 The GFT20 was possibly their first junction transistor.
-The Radiomuseum page shows a GFT20 in a can like my GFT21 below, but their diagram shows a different 'bell' shape like my one.
+The Radiomuseum page shows a GFT20 in an outline like my GFT21 below, but their diagram shows a different 'bell' shape like my one.
 They state that the device is an AF amplifier, which one would expect for a very early type.
 Interestingly, they list three possible qualifiers: /6, /15 and /30, but my example does not have any.

 Here is a GFT21 transistor.
 It is painted in the characteristic red, and has the company logo and also the part number printed on it.
 There is no qualifier to the part number on this example.
 Radiomuseum lists five possible qualifiers: /15, /15A, /15B, /30 and /30A.
 It also states that versions were offered for hobbyists/kits with the marking NF21, NF7 or NF8.